 APS Journal Access for Developing Countries

-- Free online access for institutions in Sub-Saharan Africa & Bangladesh
+- Free online access for institutions in Sub-Saharan Africa, Afghanistan, Bangladesh, and Cuba

 Not-for-profit institutions located in eligible countries can register to gain access.
-This offer is made available through the International Network for the Availability of Scientific Publications' (INASP) Programme for the Enhancement of Research Information phase 2 (PERii).
+This offer is made available through the International Network for the Availability of Scientific Publications' (INASP) Program Strengthening Research and Knowledge Systems.

 - ICTP Electronic Journals Delivery Service